peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Parameters:</b>

  * <i>name</i>: A string naming a character encoding.
 Can be null.
 Uses a modified version of the rules in the Encoding Standard to better conform, in some cases, to email standards like MIME.
-In addition to the encodings mentioned in ResolveAlias, the following additional encodings are supported:.
+Encoding names and aliases not registered with the Internet Assigned Numbers Authority (IANA) are not supported, with the exception of  `ascii` ,  `utf8` ,  `cp1252` , and names 10 characters or longer starting with  `iso-8859-` .
+Also, the following additional encodings are supported.

  *  `US-ASCII`  - ASCII single-byte encoding, rather than an alias to  `windows-1252`  as specified in the Encoding Standard.
-The character set's code points match those in the Unicode Standard's Basic Latin block (0-127 or U+0000 to U+007F).
+The coded character set's code points match those in the Unicode Standard's Basic Latin block (0-127 or U+0000 to U+007F).
+The name  `ascii`  is an alias.

  *  `ISO-8859-1`  - Latin-1 single-byte encoding, rather than an alias to  `windows-1252`  as specified in the Encoding Standard.
-The character set's code points match those in the Unicode Standard's Basic Latin and Latin-1 Supplement blocks (0-255 or U+0000 to U+00FF).
+The coded character set's code points match those in the Unicode Standard's Basic Latin and Latin-1 Supplement blocks (0-255 or U+0000 to U+00FF).

- *  `UTF-7`  - UTF-7 (7-bit universal character set).
+ *  `UTF-7`  - UTF-7 (7-bit universal coded character set).
+The name  `unicode-1-1-utf-7`  is an alias to  `UTF-7` , even though both encodings are defined in different RFCs (1642 and 2152, respectively), and even though they are linked to Unicode versions with nonoverlapping character repertoires (1.1 and 2.0, respectively).

 .
+In previous versions of this method, the name  `iso-2022-jp-2`  was also aliased to  `ISO-2022-JP` , which is no longer the case.

 <b>Return Value:</b>